-I have noticed some social savvy companies are starting to request a certain number of “tweets” and “retweets” as part of their grant contracts.
-While I have only seen a few companies stipulate this, I suspect the trend will continue as companies clamor for the attention of nonprofit audiences.
-And while nonprofits sometimes balk at this, I have found the task is far from odious.
+I have noticed some social savvy companies are starting to request a certain number of “tweets,” “retweets” and other kinds of platform posts as part of their grant contracts.
+While I have only seen a few companies do this, I suspect the trend will continue as companies clamor for the attention of nonprofit audiences.
+And while nonprofits sometimes balk, I have found the task is far from odious.
 But it does require thoughtful planning, calendaring and ongoing curation.
 And for those grant follow-up reports, be sure to capture your social mentions and include those for even greater impact.

 If you have any doubts companies are eager to link arms with nonprofit and social good causes, you might enjoy reading the Public Relations Journal (Vol. 8, 2014), “Corporate Social Responsibility and the Nonprofit Sector.”